banner-bg

 How can I increase my monthly income?

 You can increase your monthly income by trying out new fundraising ideas.
 Ask parents what types of fundraisers they would support so they can become more involved in them.
-Incentivize families to sell items from your monthly fundraisers by offering a percentage discount off their weekly tuition based on how much they raise.
+Incentivize families to sell items from your monthly fundraisers by offering a percentage discount off their weekly tuition based on how much money they raise.

 How do I ensure tuition fees are paid on time?